phosfuldev/phos_website/_posts/2025-02-23-apology-towards-keiran-and-mob.md

 #### What happened

-I screenshoted Alana's repost of what Keiran said about getting prepared and survival skills, and vaguely said "this is a weird take" etc. Alana reached out about it and we talked a little bit.
-At the time I responded to/talked with Alana, I didn't understand the core of the issue so I responded unreasonably.
+I screenshoted A's repost of what Keiran said about getting prepared and survival skills, and vaguely said "this is a weird take".
+A reached out about it and we talked a little bit.
+At the time I responded to/talked with A, I didn't understand the core of the issue so I responded unreasonably.
+This happened in mid Feburary 2025.

+(keeping "A" anon as I cannot confirm with them if they're ok to be mentioned, and they're not a public figure)

-(saying the fact that I was responding to Alana's repost is just to be clear, but I still understand my behaviour had the most impact to Keiran and Mob and that's the important part)
+(saying the fact that I was responding to A's repost is just to be clear, but I still understand my behaviour had the most impact to Keiran and Mob and that's the important part)

 #### My apology & self analysis